All About Eve

-Rumour has it, that one of the most iconic dresses in the film worn by Bette, and my personal favourite, the off the shoulder, gown with a fitted waistline and full skirt, was what could have been a reason for slowing down the production and a total disaster but instead, turned into a success.
-Due to the measurements having been taken incorrectly the dress didn’t fit as it was supposed to and the foundation build inside the dress which meant to support the actresses breasts without a bra, kept sliding off her shoulders.
+Rumour has it, that one of the most iconic dresses in the film worn by Bette, and my personal favourite, the off-the-shoulder, gown with a fitted waistline and full skirt, was what could have been a reason for slowing down the production and a total disaster but instead, turned into a success.
+Due to the measurements having been taken incorrectly the dress didn’t fit as it was supposed to and the foundation build inside the dress which was meant to support the actresses breasts without a bra, kept sliding off her shoulders.
 Thankfully Bette Davis preferred to have her shoulders exposed and nothing was changed.
 A real happy Hollywood Ending.

-I’ve taken the task upon myself to screen-grab all the costumes present in the film not only the once worn by Miss Davis.
+I’ve taken the task upon myself to screen-grab all the costumes present in the film not only the ones worn by Miss Davis.
 Enjoy!